-- Whole Fat Dairy: An 8-ounce glass of whole milk contains 150 calories.
+- Whole Milk Dairy: An 8-ounce glass of whole milk contains 150 calories.
 Dairy is one of my favorite food groups because of its many nutrients.
 Not only is milk, yogurt and cheese high in protein, it also contains 9 essential vitamins and minerals, including calcium and Vitamin D for growing bones.
 Feel free to allow young athletes to indulge in chocolate or vanilla milk.
 Whole fat Greek yogurt is also a great source of protein and calories.

 - Fatty Fish: Three ounces of salmon (about the size of your palm) has 120 calories.
 Usually I’m preaching about portion control, but any child that needs to gain weight can have a big helping of fish.
-Not only will 5-6 ounces get them 200+ calories, but they will also get a large helping of omega-3s, which can boost academic performance. **The Premier Athlete Nutrition Plan has a video recipe (and printable version) of Lemon Pepper Salmon.
-Get it now for the price of the Starter version!
+Not only will 5-6 ounces get them 200+ calories, but they will also get a large helping of omega-3s, which can boost academic performance.

 - Brown Rice & Quinoa: One cup of cooked quinoa has 220 calories and 1-cup of cooked brown rice has 250 calories.
 Both are packed with fiber and protein, which help with growth and development.
 Protein is especially important for young athletes who hope to gain some muscle mass.